-At December 31, 2018, we had Letters of Credit totaling \$0.3 million outstanding under the 2018 Revolving Credit Facility.
-We had approximately \$371.7 million in borrowing base availability under this facility at December 31, 2018.
+The 2018 Credit Facility is secured by all of the assets of the Company, including all of its equity interests in, and loans to, its consolidated subsidiaries.
+At December 31, 2019, we had letters of credit totaling \$3.6 million outstanding under the 2018 Revolving Credit Facility.
+We had approximately \$596.4 million in borrowing base availability under this facility at December 31, 2019.
+(See "Note I - Debt" to the consolidated financial statements for more detail regarding our 2018 Credit Facility).